saugns/saugns/README.md

 In the cases of the 4 major BSDs, the base systems have it all.

-A simple test after building is the following, which should play a sine wave at 440 Hz for 1 second: `./saugns -e "Osin"`.
+A simple test after building is the following, which should play a sine wave at 440 Hz for 1 second: `./saugns -e "Wsin"`.

 Running `make install` will by default copy `saugns` to `/usr/local/bin/`, and the contents of `doc/` and `examples/` to